 - Assault weapons ban.
-Support a ban on the sale of military-style assault weapons, including the AR-15.
+I support a ban on the sale of military-style assault weapons, including the AR-15.

-- Ban bump stocks and high powered magazines.
-Support a ban on so-called bump stocks, other accelerant devices and high powered magazines that turn semi-automatic weapons in deadly fully automatic weapons.
+- Ban bump stocks and high capacity magazines.
+I will advocate for a ban on so-called bump stocks, other accelerant devices and high capacity magazines that turn semi-automatic weapons in deadly fully automatic weapons.

 - Full background checks.
-Support full background checks on all gun sales, including gun shows and private sales.
+I support full background checks on all gun sales, including gun shows and private sales.

 - Waiting periods for gun purchases.
-Support “cooling off” waiting periods on gun sales pending a full background check.
+I support “cooling off” waiting periods on gun sales pending a full background check.

 - Oppose President Trump’s plan to arm school teachers.
+I will fight against any proposal to arm teachers.
 The last thing we need is more guns in schools.

 - Support federal grants for individual school districts’ security needs.
 Each school and school district is different.
 As part of a national school security plan, we should have a robust federal grant program to improve school safety at the local level.